 In November 2009, the Government of Northern Ireland announced the launch of the 'William Bald Scholarships'.
 These are scholarships to recognise post graduate work of the next generation of civil engineers in Northern Ireland.
 Two students will benefit each year for a period of five years.

-BBC TV Series about William Bald and the Antrim Coast Road
+BBC TV Series about William Bald and the Antrim Coast Road; and a Bald Family Visit to Ireland and Scotland

 In October 2016, BBC Northern Ireland screened a three part series on William Bald and the Antrim Coast Road.
 Entitled "Shaping the Coast", it brought William Bald and his greatest engineering work to a wide audience for the first time.
 In May 2016 William's great great great granddaughter, Andrea Bald, and her son Levi travelled from their home in New Zealand to County Antrim to participate in the series.
 They also took the opportunity to visit those areas of Northern Ireland, Ireland and Scotland with which William Bald was associated.
 We were delighted to welcome them to Burntisland in early June 2016, towards the end of their tour, when we were able to show them a large number of places and buildings with Bald and McOmish/McComish family connections - as well as some of the town's best known visitor attractions, such as the Parish Church.
-Andrea wrote an entertaining blog describing her experiences (although it doesn't include the visit to Burntisland).
+Andrea wrote an entertaining blog describing her experiences, including her visit to Burntisland.

 Above (left) - Andea Bald and Levi under the William Bald memorial plaque close to the site of William Bald's original family home in Burntisland.